 Stylish, cut-leaved, shrub with superb autumn colour.
 For some inspiration, take a look at 10 of the best acers to grow.

-One of few multitalented small trees for any garden, crab apples offer year-round interest, and is good for birds, bees and jam-makers.
+One of few multi-talented small trees for any garden, crab apples offer year-round interest and is good for birds, bees and jam-makers.
 A great plant for autumn colour and among the best trees for small gardens.

-Despite blight, box (Buxus sempervirens) is the natural choice for versatile balls, spirals, neat dwarf edgings and potted topiary; in sun or shade.
+Box (Buxus sempervirens) is the natural choice for versatile balls, spirals, neat dwarf edgings and potted topiary; in sun or shade.
 Be vigilant in looking out for box blight and box tree caterpillar.

 Cornus alba 'Sibirica'